rust-lang/rust/src/doc/style-guide/src/statements.md

 let Some(1) = opt else { return };
 ```

-Formatters may allow users to configure the value of the threshold
-used to determine whether a let-else statement is *short*.

 Otherwise, the let-else statement requires some line breaks.

 If breaking a let-else statement across multiple lines, never break between the